FusionAuth/fusionauth-example-client-libraries/dotnet/README.md

 This script will set up a FusionAuth application and link the user you used to sign in to your FusionAuth instance to the application.
 The script creates a new [FusionAuth Application](https://fusionauth.io/docs/v1/tech/core-concepts/applications) with the following settings:

-- The Application is named `.NET Fusion`.
+- The Application is named `.NET FusionAuth Application`.
 - The Application Client ID is `e9fdb985-9173-4e01-9d73-ac2d60d1dc8e`.
 - The Client Secret is `change-this-in-production-to-be-a-real-secret`.
 - The Application has a redirect URL of `https://localhost:5001/callback`.